 M.S.
 Thesis: “Synchronization of ovulation and fixed-time artificial insemination of dairy cattle in seasonal calving grazing-based dairy systems.”
 A hormonal protocol for timed AI failed to synchronize follicular and luteal development in lactating cows managed in a grazing-based dairy.

-Current position: Cooperative Resources International Large Herds Consultant for Latin America.
+Current position: Genex Large Herds Consultant for Latin America.